M-cap of BSE-listed cos zooms to record Rs 247.30 lakh cr; investors richer by Rs 5.76 lakh cr in 3 days | Business

 M-cap of BSE-listed cos zooms to record Rs 247.30 lakh cr; investors richer by Rs 5.76 lakh cr in 3 days

 Driven by bullish sentiment in equities, the market capitalisation of BSE-listed companies jumped to an all-time high of Rs 2,47,30,108.97 crore on Monday.
-Extending its winning momentum for the third session, the 30-share BSE benchmark Sensex ended 765.04 points or 1.36 per cent higher at 56,889.76, its new closing peak.
+In a tweet, BSE CEO Ashish Chauhan said congratulations India as he mentioned about the equity market capitalisation on the exchange reaching an all time high of USD 3.37 trillion.

 - Country: